li-zhengz/DiffusionMetamaterials/README.md

 https://github.com/li-zhengz/DiffuMeta.git
 ```

-Next, download the data and model checkpoints provided in the ETHZ Research Collection.
-Unzip the dataset in the dataset folder and the pre-trained model in the model_checkpoint.zip, as shown in the project structure.
+Next, download the data and model checkpoints provided in the [ETHZ Research Collection](https://www.research-collection.ethz.ch/handle/20.500.11850/746797).
+Unzip the dataset in the `dataset` folder and the pre-trained model in the `model_checkpoint.zip`, as shown in the project structure.

 ### Training